tortuvshin/slight/README.md

 # Android Image Loader
-Easy and flexible library for loading, caching and displaying images on Android.
+Easy, sample and flexible library for loading, caching and displaying images on Android.

 How to include
 ---